 Wim Manuhutu was one of the initiators of Framer Framed, and has been actively involved with the platform as a guest speaker for various interdisciplinary debates on the initiative of Dutch cultural institutions in the field of cultural heritage, contemporary art and ethnography.

 Between 1987 and 2008 Wim Manuhutu was director of Museum Maluku in Utrecht, the Netherlands.
 He curated exhibitions on the Moluccan history, culture and current events and developed the museum as one of the few ethnic museums in the Netherlands into a knowledge in the field of heritage and diversity.

-In 2009 he began his doctoral research at the Free University in Amsterdam, the Netherlands on the relationship between the Netherlands and is former colonies Indonesia and Suriname.
+In 2009 he began his doctoral research at the Vrije Universiteit in Amsterdam on the relationship between the Netherlands and is former colonies Indonesia and Suriname.
 The central research question focuses on the way this historical relation influences the contemporary concept of shared cultural heritage.